dtandersen/stationeers-xslt-filter/README.md

 * Removes starter items laying on the ground
 * Removes ore >= 25 away from (0, 0, 0)
 * Removes items >= 250 away from (0, 0, 0)

+### teleport-junk.xslt

+Experimental.
+Teleports items on the ground above a sign named "Junk".